Zearin/textmate_wiki/Hidden-Settings.md

  * `2`: Disabled for dark themes.
  * `3`: Disabled for dark themes on high-DPI displays (default).

-If you wish to restore the default value (`3`) it’s best to simply the following, instead of explicitly setting the value:
+If you wish to restore the default value (`3`) it’s better to run the following, rather than explicitly setting the value to `3`:

 	defaults delete com.macromates.TextMate.preview fontSmoothing